evascor/FemHack/README.md

 ### TEAM MEMBERS:
 👩🏻‍💻Zulema [https://linkedin.com/in/zulema-orellana-herrera] | 👩🏻‍💻Elisabet [https://linkedin.com/in/evascor]
 ###  🔎 CHALLENGE:
-:mag_right: Our challenge is to use AI to analyze the various petitions on Change.org and predict their likelihood of success.
+Our challenge is to use AI to analyze the various petitions on Change.org and predict their likelihood of success.

 ### :crystal_ball: PREDICTION MODEL